 The History of Tyler County Hospital Few rural hospitals in the United States still offer medical services to small towns and their immediate surrounding areas.
 Tyler County has an exception.
 Tyler County Hospital opened its doors in Woodville in 1950.
 It has provided, without interruption, medical care for the county since its beginning.
 Thousands have benefited from what most consider excellent care in the hospital.
 A small minority may have complained that their treatment was less than excellent, but even most of them agree that the hospital remains a major asset to Tyler County.

 Originally named Tyler County Memorial Hospital, the hospital erected in 1950 by the people in Tyler County in memory of American men and women who served in the armed forces during World War II.
 Baptist churches in the county managed the hospital for several years.
 In 1955 the Commissioner's Court of Tyler County accepted administrative responsibility and appointed a Board of Trustees to govern the hospital.
 Its name was changed to Tyler County Hospital.
 Then in 1965, citizens of Tyler County voted to create a hospital district.
 The name of the governing board was changed to Board of Managers of Tyler County Hospital District.
-A number of Tyler County residents have served on the Board of Managers: Johnny Harris, Roy Peterson, Cecil Smith, Monica Cook, R.N., Odna Ogden, J. Robert Barnes, Bill Brown, Morris Clemmons, Thomas Perry, Maxie Riley, Josiah Wheat, and J. B. "Toby" Spurlock, James E. Grimes, Johnie Hickman, the Reverend Henry Shettles, the Reverend Jose Saffle, James H. Brown, Alan Bell, Marvin Mott and Ona Lee Seamans.
-The current board consists of five members Tommy Weaver, Chairman; Commissioner Jack Walston, Vice Chairman; Cody Jarrott, Treasurer; Billie Read, Secretary; Judge Jacques Blanchette, ex officio; Ken Jobe; Sandra Wright, RN, Ed.D, CEO; Sondra Williams, RN, MSN, CEN, CNO; Scott McCluskey, CFO and Lindsey Whisenhant serves as Legal Counsel.
+A number of Tyler County residents have served on the Board of Managers: Johnny Harris, Roy Peterson, Cecil Smith, Monica Cook, R.N., Odna Ogden, J. Robert Barnes, Bill Brown, Morris Clemmons, Thomas Perry, Maxie Riley, Josiah Wheat, and J. B. "Toby" Spurlock, James E. Grimes, Johnie Hickman, the Reverend Henry Shettles, the Reverend Jose Saffle, James H. Brown, Alan Bell, Marvin Mott.
+Tommy Weaver and Ona Lee Seamans.
+The current board consists of four members Commissioner Jack Walston, Interim Chairman; Cody Jarrott, Treasurer; Billie Read, Secretary; Judge Jacques Blanchette, ex officio; Ken Jobe; Sandra Wright, RN, Ed.D, CEO; Sondra Williams, RN, MSN, CEN, CNO; Scott McCluskey, CFO.

 In 2003 the hospital purchased the Family Clinic in Woodville that is now designated as the Rural Health Clinic.
 In 2004 it opened the new level IV trauma ER center.
 In 2005 Tyler County Hospital achieved the status of Nurse-Friendly by the Texas Nurses Association.
 In July of 2008 it was designated a Pathway to Excellence healthcare organization by the American Nurses Credentialing Center.
 During its nearly sixty year history, lights on in the hospital have signified a place where Tyler County babies were born; where elderly residents were tended with care until the passed into another world; where the sick were diagnosed and treated until they were well again; where those who needed surgery received appendectomies, tonsillectomies, hernia repairs, and other common surgeries locally; and where trauma patients had broken bones set and necessary stabilization to care for them locally or, if needed, to send them for further care to another facility.
 The medical complexion of America has changed, and some of these services are no longer a part of the scene for small hospitals.
 However, multiple new lifesaving techniques and services are offered today in Tyler County Hospital that were only a dream years ago - Cardio-pulmonary resuscitation, high speed, radiological diagnostic procedures, cat-scans, ultrasound and Doppler studies - to name on a few.
 Cardiologist, neurologist, urologist and podiatrist, and consultations are available at Tyler County Hospital.